Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 ## Caring work.

-In our previous [post about caring work](https://codesai.com/2020/06/caring) we described how the caring work<a href="#nota1"><sup>[1]</sup></a> narrative was very useful for us in the coaching work we did with several teams during all of 2019 and a big part of 2020.
+In our previous [post about caring work](https://codesai.com/2020/06/caring) we described how the concept of caring work<a href="#nota1"><sup>[1]</sup></a> had been very useful for us in the coaching work we did with several teams during all of 2019 and a big part of 2020.

-We redefined the very concept of value so that producing features for the client as quickly as possible (productive work) was not the only type of work considered valuable.
-There’s also value in work concerned with keeping the health of the ecosystem composed of the code, the team and the client (caring work), so that it can continue evolving, being habitable for the team and producing more value for its users.
-So, aside from productive work, we also needed to devote energy and time to caring work.
+We used the concept of caring work to redefine the very concept of value in our client, so that producing features as quickly as possible (productive work) was not the only type of work considered valuable, and they started to also see value in work concerned with keeping the health of the ecosystem composed of the code, the team and the client (caring work), so that it can continue evolving, being habitable for the team and producing more value for its users.
+They understood that aside from productive work, we also needed to devote energy and time to caring work.

 ## How did we apply the concept of caring work?

 The way to apply caring work in a team highly depends on the team’s context.
 Do not take this as “a recipe for applying caring work” or “the way to apply caring work”.

-In this post we mostly talk about our experience with [Lifull Connect](https://www.lifullconnect.com/)’s Barcelona B2B team which was the first team we worked with inside [Lifull Connect](https://www.lifullconnect.com/).
-We later introduced small local variations to adapt the ideas and mechanisms to the context of other [Lifull Connect](https://www.lifullconnect.com/)’s teams, and to their coaches.
+In this post we mostly talk about our experience working with [Lifull Connect](https://www.lifullconnect.com/)’s Barcelona B2B team which was the first team we worked with inside [Lifull Connect](https://www.lifullconnect.com/).
+We later introduced small local variations to adapt these ideas and mechanisms to the context of other [Lifull Connect](https://www.lifullconnect.com/)’s teams, and to their coaches.

 We took two main decisions<a href="#nota2"><sup>[2]</sup></a>: